WHY AM I REACTING TO BREAD?

 It is best NOT to go on a gluten free diet as you need to eat gluten (at least 2 slices of bread or equivalent) for 6 weeks prior to being tested otherwise the blood results will be meaningless and a waste of time.

-If you are considering eliminating gluten or wheat foods, please check yourself out for Coeliac Disease before you do this, as untreated Coeliac Disease can have significantly affect your health putting you at greater risk of gut cancers, osteoporosis, liver disease, heart disease and neurological effects.
+If you are considering eliminating gluten or wheat foods, please check yourself out for Coeliac Disease before you do this, as untreated Coeliac Disease can significantly affect your health putting you at greater risk of gut cancers, osteoporosis, liver disease, heart disease and neurological effects.

 The only existing treatment is a gluten free diet for the rest of your life.
 Doing this is actually quite tricky as gluten hides in foods such as sauces, as food additives, and can cling to commonly used kitchen items such as chopping boards and toasters.
 Don't compromise your health- get yourself tested for Coeliac Disease.
-GLUTEN SENSITIVITY (Non Coeliac Gluten Sensitivity- NCGS)
+GLUTEN SENSITIVITY (Non-Coeliac Gluten Sensitivity- NCGS)

 There is little doubt that wheat or gluten can induce symptoms in people who do not have Coeliac Disease (3).